-The Company's common stock trades on the New York Stock Exchange (NYSE) under the symbol "UFI", with the closing price of said stock on September 10, 2004, being \$2.10 per share.
+The Company's common stock trades on the New York Stock Exchange (NYSE) under the symbol "UFI", with the closing price of said stock on September 19, 2005, being \$3.75 per share.

-INFORMATION RELATING TO THE COMPANY'S
+INFORMATION RELATING TO THE COMPANY'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

-INDEPENDENT CERTIFIED PUBLIC ACCOUNTANTS

-Pursuant to its authority, the Company's Audit Committee will select the Company's independent auditors for the current fiscal year at a meeting subsequent to the Annual Meeting of Shareholders.
-Ernst & Young LLP was selected as the Company's independent auditors for fiscal year ended June 27, 2004.
-Ernst & Young, LLP has been the Company's independent auditors since 1990.
+Pursuant to its authority, the Company's Audit Committee will select the Company's independent registered public accounting firm for the current fiscal year at a meeting subsequent to the Annual Meeting of Shareholders.
+Ernst & Young LLP was selected as the Company's independent registered public accounting firm for fiscal year ended June 26, 2005.
+Ernst & Young LLP has been the Company's independent auditors since 1990.
 Representatives of Ernst & Young LLP will attend the Annual Meeting of Shareholders.
 They will have the opportunity to make a statement if they so desire and to answer appropriate questions from Shareholders.

-SECTION 16(a) BENEFICIAL OWNERSHIP
+SECTION 16(a) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE

-REPORTING COMPLIANCE

-Section 16(a) of the Exchange Act requires the Company's Directors and executive officers, and any person who owns more than ten percent of the Company's stock, to file with the Securities and Exchange Commission ("SEC") initial reports of ownership and reports of changes in ownership of common stock.
+Section 16(a) of the Exchange Act requires the Company's Directors and executive officers, and any person who owns more than ten percent of the Company's stock, to file with the Securities and Exchange Commission ("SEC") initial reports of beneficial ownership and reports of changes in beneficial ownership of common stock.
 Such persons are required by the SEC's regulations to furnish the Company with copies of all Section 16(a) reports they filed.

-To the Company's knowledge, based solely on its review of the copies of such reports furnished to the Company and written representation that no other reports were required, all such Section 16(a) filings have been timely made during the fiscal year ended June 27, 2004.
+To the Company's knowledge, based solely on its review of the copies of such reports furnished to the Company and written representations that no other reports were required, all such Section 16(a) filings were timely made during the fiscal year ended June 26, 2005.